 Sir Nicholas Serota, former head of Tate Modern and now Chairman of Arts Council England, also describes his work as both “beautiful and unsettling.

-A private view of the installation took place in the evening of the 8 September; we were delighted to welcome especially our guest speaker, Kasia Redzisz who is the Senior Curator at the Tate Liverpool and Miroslaw’s agent from the White Cube Gallery in London, Sarah Berjerano.
+A private view of the installation took place in the evening of the 8 September.
+We were delighted to welcome our guest speaker Kasia Redzisz, who is the Senior Curator at the Tate Liverpool and Sarah Berjerano, Miroslaw’s agent from the White Cube Gallery in London.

 Subtle relationships were created between the darkness and the passage to the light, both figuratively and literally.